-In this section, we list games that on the surface don’t offer a split-screen option.
-However, with a little help from vibrant modding communities, these titles can be transformed into ‘’hackable’’ couch-op treasures.
-The term ‘’hackable’’ is a bit misleading, and we are in reality talking about modding.
+In this section, we list games that, on the surface, don’t offer a split-screen option.
+However, with a little help from their modding communities, these titles can be transformed into ‘’hackable’’ couch co-op treasures.
+The term “hackable” is a bit misleading; in reality, we’re talking about modding.

 Don’t Starve Together